SenseNet/sensenet/README.md

 Let us know which part you're interested in most!

 ## License
-sensenet is available in two editions:

-1. **Community Edition**: a community-supported [GPL v2](LICENSE) edition with almost all the features.
-   The source code is available on [CodePlex](http://sensenet.codeplex.com) (for **version 6.5**) and here on *GitHub* (for the new, componentized **version 7.0** - see details below).
-2. **Enterprise Edition**: with additional enterprise-grade features (like AD sync, MongoDB blob provider) and vendor support!
-For details, visit the [licensing page](http://www.sensenet.com/sensenet-ecm/licencing) on our site.
+New pricing and licensing strategy is in progress.
+If you're interested [contact sales](https://sensenet.com/contact).

 ## Contact and support
-Whether you're a community member or enterprise customer, feel free to visit our communication channels for demo, examples and support:
+Feel free to visit our communication channels for demo, examples and support:
 - Website: http://www.sensenet.com
 - Main chat channel: https://gitter.im/SenseNet/sensenet
 - All chat channels: https://gitter.im/SenseNet